 Your dentist should be an integral part of your teeth whitening decisions, whether you have sensitive teeth or not.
 The American Dental Association recommends choosing a bleaching product only after consulting with your dentist.
 Your dentist can examine your mouth and determine which whitening option is best for you, whether it is in-office treatment, an at-home bleaching product or an over-the-counter whitening toothpaste.
 Even without a bleaching procedure, your dentist or dental hygienist can clean your teeth to remove external stains.
 Your dentist may suggest using a fluoride rinse, gel or strong fluoride toothpaste to strengthen your teeth and treat tooth sensitivity.
 There are also in-office treatments to help with sensitivity, such as fluoride varnishes or plastic resins.

 You don't have to settle with those yellow stains just because you have sensitive teeth.
-In fact, with the guidance of your dentist, you can make your teeth not only brighter, but stronger!
+In fact, with the guidance of your dentist, you can make your teeth not only whiter and brighter, but stronger!